New workshops in the Philippines train youth to detect disinformation and train others to recognize it, too | DW | 04.09.2024

 The training, he said, can help members of his community more easily recognize disinformation, especially on social media.

 The workshop benefits are especially important for Filipino youth.
-Their country today has the largest population of young people in its history, accounting for nearly 30 percent of the entire population and, according to some experts, they spend a comparatively large amount of time online.
+Their country today has the largest population of young people in its history, accounting for nearly 30 percent of the entire population and they spend a comparatively large amount of time online.

 "By training the trainers, by focusing on the youth, I hope that we'll be able to restore a sense of community and trust," said Maria Ressa, "and a sense that we collectively can make our world better.
 They're going to have to fix the world we broke."